IgneousEarth/igneousearth.github.io/src/mro/trips/june21june22.md

 To test whether the bottleneck was software or hardware, installed another distro alongside `ubuntu` - shrunk `ubuntu` disk 100 gigabytes and installed `manjaro` on it.
 Note - boot drive backup made at `/home/mrouser/.backup` just in case.

 **Results**: Manjaro booted much faster, but still some of the same slow speeds persisted, even with no services running - so I bet it's hardware.
 Hard drive is a Toshiba MQ01ACF050 - 7200 rpm, Pentium 4 processor.

+## Audio Server

+Set up an audio server connected to the 3.5mm jack on the vinyl-amp-thing - it supports connections via Bluetooth, AirPlay and Spotify Play, and can be further configured at [http://audio](http://audio).

+As it runs on a Raspberry Pi, make sure the little black box with the fan is powered on and shows a red / green lights - if you run into any issues just restart it.